sharifalzaber/ClinVerdict-Physician-Curated-Clinical-AI-Evals-Suite/README.md

 I tested them on three cases from this suite where one is clinically safe, two unsafe.
 All three scored in the overlapping "poor" range.
 No threshold separates safe from dangerous outputs.→ [Full empirical analysis with data and physician rationale](analytics/why_standard_metrics_fail.md) <br>

 Standard metrics failed this suite.
-That is why we built the Multi-Layer Evaluation Workflow below to catch what metrics cannot see.
+That is why I built the Multi-Layer Evaluation Workflow below to catch what metrics cannot see.

 ---